somethingfromn/MyCodingRule/README.md

-# The things you never forget while coding (SLOWL OK?)
+# The things you never forget while coding (SLOW, OK?)

 ### 1st: You are doing ok and doing this for his glory
 ### 2nd: It's okay to be slow, but not stop.
 (Don't forget when you were in the army.)